bennycheung/Food100_YOLO_Tools/README.md

-This is the set tools used by the YOLO Real-Time Food Detection article at <http://bennycheung.github.io/yolo-for-real-time-food-detection>
+This is the set of tools and configurations used by the YOLO Real-Time Food Detection article at <http://bennycheung.github.io/yolo-for-real-time-food-detection>

 ## Food100 YOLO Training Tools
 The following instructions concentrated on describing YOLO v2 setup and training.